BYD Dolphin Review & Prices

 There are lots of little places to stash wallets or keys, and a huge open area beneath the armrest that’s matched by a huge glovebox.
 The door bins are more average in size and not lined, so anything dropped into them makes a noise as it slides around, but the doors themselves shut with a reassuring thump that proves we’re not dealing with a cheap car.

-There are a pair of cupholders that will take a decent-sized bottle or coffee.
+There are a pair of cupholders that will take a decent-sized bottle or coffee, too.

 Space in the back seats

-Back seat passengers will be pleased with your car choice, with tall people able to sit one behind the other in the Dolphin despite the front seats being fairly chunky.
-It helps that you can just about squeeze your feet under the front seats, which helps in finding a comfortable position, and that the floor is nice and flat.
+Back seat passengers will be pleased, as tall people are able to sit one behind the other in the Dolphin despite the front seats being fairly chunky.
+You can just about squeeze your feet under the front seats, which helps in finding a comfortable position, as does the fact that the floor is nice and flat.

-Headroom is just about fine, although the big door pillar makes it a little dark in the back, especially for cars lower than the top-spec Design that don’t have a panoramic glass roof.
-The rear windows aren’t that big either, which doesn’t help with letting the light in.
+Headroom is adequate, although the big rear pillars make it a little dark in the back, especially in Comfort cars which don’t have a panoramic glass roof.
+The rear windows aren’t that big either, which doesn’t help with letting light in.

 The middle seat is much narrower than the outer two, so only really suitable for smaller people.
 Three adults isn’t really an option, unless they’re very good friends.
 The ISOFIX points are easily accessible, and there are two in the back and one on the front seat.

-The rear door bins are a reasonable size, although not lined, and rear passengers get a pair of USB sockets, as well as one cupholder to fight over in the middle.
-Two more appear when you drop the centre armrest.
+The rear door bins are a reasonable size, although not lined, and rear passengers get a pair of USB sockets as well as one cupholder to fight over in the middle.
+Two more appear when you drop the centre armrest though, which should stop any beverage-related incidents from escalating.

 Boot space